Concept Performance Aluminium LTR Engine Block 4.100" Bore, Standard Height LTR-SD10X

 LSX Magazine Article

 If you want to make big horsepower with the Gen V LT engine platform, you need a strong block.
 Until recently, your options for an LT block were limited to various factory castings from General Motors.
-No longer is that the case, thanks to Concept Performance and the release of its new LTR aluminum engine block.
+No longer is that the case, thanks to Concept Performance and the release of its new LTR aluminium engine block.

 Concept Performance gained recognition and popularity several years ago when it introduced the LSR block.
 The team at Concept Performance looked at some of the designs on the market at that time and sought out how to improve upon the LS block even further.
 The result of their efforts is the aluminum LSR block.
 The LSR has proven its capabilities in the hands of engine builders like Steve Morris, who have used the LSR block to make over 2,300 horsepower!